rgreen1995/ChatPT/README.md

 ChatPT is an AI-powered fitness app for building, delivering, and adapting personalised training and nutrition plans.

-It started as a personal tool, but the ambition is much bigger: to help build a **affordable, genuinely personalised, always-available fitness assistant** that is good enough to replace most online coaching.
+It started as a personal tool, but the ambition is much bigger: to help build an **affordable, genuinely personalised, always-available fitness assistant** that is good enough to replace most online coaching.

 This project is also an experiment in AI-built software.
 Close to **99% of the codebase** was written by AI — including most of this README.